ajmerainfo/config/README.md

 # PHP Config
 -------------
-`.config`: config file reader and user anywhere in environment.
+`.config`: config file reader and use anywhere in environment.
+Very simple user configuration settings anywhere in project.

 ## Requirements